Cyler Miles

 Cyler Miles (born March 26, 1994) is an American former football quarterback.
 He played college football for the Washington Huskies from 2012 to 2014.

-Early years
+Early life

 Miles attended Mullen High School in Denver Colorado.
 As a senior, he was selected to play in the U. S. Army All-American Bowl, where he was named the co-MVP after completing seven of eight passes for 155 yards, a passing touchdown and a rushing touchdown.
 Miles was ranked by Rivals.com as the second best dual-threat quarterback recruit in his class and the 35th best player overall.
 He committed to play college football at the University of Washington in June 2011.

 College career

 Miles was redshirted as a freshman in 2012.
 As a redshirt freshman in 2013, Miles was a backup to starter Keith Price.
 He made his first career start against Oregon State after Price missed the game due to an injury.
 Overall, Miles appeared in eight games, completing 37 of 61 passes for 418 yards, four touchdowns and two interceptions.
 As a sophomore in 2014, Miles was suspended for the first game of the season due to an altercation he was involved with in February.
 Prior to the second game of the season, he was named the starter.

 On March 13, 2015, the Washington Huskies announced that Miles would take a leave of absence from the team for "personal reasons".
 On June 22, 2015, Miles announced that he would retire from football due to a chronic hip injury.